FACTBOX-Countries evacuating nationals from coronavirus-hit areas

 A growing number of countries around the world are evacuating or planning to evacuate diplomatic staff and citizens from parts of China and a cruise ship in Japan hit by the new coronavirus.

-Following are some countries' evacuation plans, and how they aim to manage the health risk from those who are returning. - Canada said a chartered plane will evacuate nationals aboard the Diamond Princess cruise ship on either Thursday or Friday.
-There are 251 Canadians on board of which 34 have tested positive.
+Following are some countries' evacuation plans, and how they aim to manage the health risk from those who are returning. - Canada said it will begin evacuating its citizens aboard the Diamond Princess cruise ship on Thursday evening.
+There are 251 Canadians on board, of which 47 have tested positive.

 - Six South Koreans and one Japanese spouse flew to South Korea on Wednesday morning on a chartered flight. - Australia said there were 220 nationals on the ship.
 While 169 of them would be evacuated, 36 infected shall remain on the ship.
 Another 15 have chosen to stay onboard.
 Those evacuated will be flown to Darwin and quarantined.